Drones delivering coffee? Trump administration wants more companies using UAVs

 Commercial drones would be banned from flying over large outdoor gatherings, such as concerts and sporting events, and certain employees would be subject to a security check by the Transportation Security Administration.

-Asked whether the skies were already too crowded, in light of the accident between a firefighting plane and a drone in Los Angeles earlier this year, Federal Aviation Administration administrator Bryan Bedford said it was an example of why the proposal was necessary.
+Asked whether the skies are already too crowded, in light of the accident between a firefighting plane and a drone in Los Angeles this year, Federal Aviation Administration Administrator Bryan Bedford said it was an example of why the proposal was necessary.

 "That fact is, you know, we've got a little bit of the Wild West out there right now," Bedford said.
 "So regulating to a common standard, making sure the vehicles comply with our regulations and then surveilling that is a much better place than where we're at today."